realA10001986/Time-Circuits-Display/README.md

 #### How to install the default audio files:

 - Hold ENTER to invoke main menu
 - Press ENTER repeatedly until "INSTALL AUDIO FILES" is shown.
-If this menu does not appear, the SD card isn't configured properly; see the "Audio file installation" section at the top of this document.
+If this menu does not appear, the SD card isn't configured properly; see the [Audio file installation](#audio-file-installation) section.
 - Hold ENTER to proceed
 - Press ENTER to toggle between "CANCEL" and "COPY"
 - Hold ENTER to proceed.
 If "COPY" was chosen, the display will guide you through the rest of the process.
 The menu is quit automatically afterwards.